Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Proper Crossbow Integration](https://www.nexusmods.com/skyrimspecialedition/mods/9914) - Integrates crossbows into every aspect of Skyrim

 - [Rare Curios - Bolts Expanded](https://www.nexusmods.com/skyrimspecialedition/mods/39903) - Adds new types of bolts based on the new models added by Rare Curios

+- [Sforzinda Fashions of the Fourth Era](https://sforzmods.tumblr.com/sse_fashions) - Attempts to bring sartorial diversity and a more organic look into the world of Skyrim through adding new clothes, armours, and accessories based on vanilla items.
+Now Nazeem can annoy you in a different outfit every new save you start, joy of joys!

 - [Sforzinda Imitations](https://sforzmods.tumblr.com/sse_imitations) - More than 30 sets of high quality outfits, and an immersive quest from battle-tailor Radiant Raymond who will be found in Radiant Raiments in Solitude once the quest starts